Example Activities, Destinations and Format

 For overnight camps, also bring some camping equipment.

-Talk to us if you need guidance about kit or to rent items.
+Talk to us if you need any guidance about clothing, equipment, or activities.

 Outdoor Skills Covered...

-Bespoke sessions can be arranged to provide focused learning on specific topics, or for broader introductory coverage throughout a planned day or weekend.
+Bespoke sessions can be arranged to provide focused learning on specific topics or for broader coverage, throughout a planned day or weekend.

 • Tree-lore, Tree Identification, and Uses